Global existence of solutions of a loglog energy-supercritical Klein-Gordon equation: Preliminaries

-Throughout this paper we constantly use (a generalized form of) the Jensen inequality (see e.g \cite{yeh}).
+We recall some standard inequalities.\\ \\ Throughout this paper we will constantly use (a generalized form of) the Jensen inequality (see e.g \cite{yeh}).
 The statement of this inequality is made in \cite{yeh} for convex functions.
-The statement of the inequality below follows immediately from that in \cite{yeh} , taking into account that if $f$ is concave then $-f$ is convex)
+The statement of the inequality below follows immediately from that in \cite{yeh} , taking into account that if $f$ is concave then $-f$ is convex.

 \begin{prop}(Jensen inequality, see e.g \cite{yeh}) Let $(X, \mathcal{B}, \mu)$ be a measure space such that $0 < \mu(X) < \infty$.
 Let $I$ be an open interval and let $g$ be a $\mu-$ integrable function on a set $D \in \mathcal{B}$ such that $g(D) \subset I$.
 If $f$ is a concave function on $I$ then the following holds